moq-wg/wg-materials/interim-25-09-hybrid/agenda.md

 ### Other Untriaged (TBD, will udpate)

-* 1183	Subscribing to all publishers for a Track's namespace can be wasteful
 * 1177	Need a way to pause/resume a track in the data plane
 * 1174	Provide guidance on text encoding
-* 1144	Is TRACK_STATUS_OK with track_alias > 0 an error?
-* 1124	What are the rules for overlapping prefixes in UNSUBSCRIBE_NAMESPACE?
 * 1103	Delivery timeout, Datagrams, and Caching
 * 1101	Track switching at the live edge using MOQT's current messages?
-* 1068	Outside-in compression: scaling MOQT for high capacity ingest
 * 1064	TRACK_STATUS[_OK] has useless fields
 * 1057	Is knowing no Objects in a Fetch are Unknown practical?
 * 1040	Flow control with SVC